openstack-archive/fuel-plugin-onos/README.md

 ##Brief##

-This plugin will install [ Open Network Operating System (ONOS) controller](https://wiki.onosproject.org/display/ONOS/Wiki+Home), which is a typical SDN controller, and set it as a manager of ovs.
+[ Open Network Operating System (ONOS) controller](https://wiki.onosproject.org/display/ONOS/Wiki+Home) is a typical SDN controller.
+This plugin will install it and set it as the manager of ovs.

 ##Notification##